kodie-artner/AR-RViz/README.md

 ## Getting the app

 The app can be downloaded for the iPhone/iPad via the app store [app](app store link).
-For android, you can download the apk from here.
+For android, you can download the apk from the [release page](https://github.com/kodie-artner/AR-RViz/releases/latest)

 ## Quick Start Guide